Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 When it comes to active days in Malta, certain items are key to enjoying the day:

 ☀️ Sun protection: Malta can get hot, especially in the summer months.
 Combine that with minimal tree cover in most areas of the island, and sun protection is essential.
-The last thing you want after a day of adventure is a sunburn.
 Plan ahead with sunscreen, a hat, and UPF clothing.

-💧Water: Hydration sort of goes hand-in-hand with our notes about sun protection.
-But time in the heat plus active movement means you can easily become dehydrated.
-Always bring water on any hikes so that you aren’t left without hydration.
+💧Water: Time in the heat plus active days means you can easily become dehydrated.
+Always bring water on any outdoor adventures.
 Reusable water bottles are a great option.
 If you don’t want to drink tap water (which is safe to drink in Malta), grab some water at the store before heading out for your day’s adventures.

-🩱Swimsuit & swimming essentials: Whether your day trip involves swimming or not, we recommend packing your swimming essentials (such as a swimsuit, goggles, quick-dry towel, and dry bag).
+🩱Swimsuit & swimming essentials: Whether your day trip involves swimming or not, we recommend packing your swimming essentials.
 Malta practically dares you to jump into the sea at every turn!

 👟Comfortable shoes or sandals: Malta’s terrain can be rugged, with rocky coastal paths, uneven streets, and plenty of stairs.
 Comfortable, supportive shoes or sandals are key for exploring without discomfort.
 Your feet will thank you!

-Best Day Trips in Malta for Soft Adventure
+Best Day Trips in Malta for Outdoor Adventure

 Gozo is like a mini Malta in terms of its size, population, and number of tourists.
 At only 26 square miles, you can see much of the island in a single day (though we should note that a single day will never truly do this charming little island justice).

-You can find a number of soft adventure activities in Gozo.
-From its beautiful beaches (both rocky and sand options), to its stunning coastal cliffs, and charming capital city of Victoria, you’ll wish you had more time for active adventures here.
+You can find a number of active things to do in Gozo.
+From its beautiful beaches (both rocky and sand options), to its stunning coastal cliffs, and charming capital city of Victoria, you’ll wish you had more time for outdoor adventures here.

-For a day trip to Gozo, plan to leave early.
+For an active day trip to Gozo, plan to leave early.
 This is also helpful in the summer, when the sun can be quite strong and hot.
-A morning arrival can allow you to do a hike or other land-based soft adventure before it gets too hot.
+A morning arrival can allow you to do a hike or other land-based activity before it gets too hot.
 Then, head to a beach to cool off once the sun gets high!

 Check out our detailed post on our Gozo Island day trip, including hiking the beautiful Ta’ Ċenċ Cliffs.